reservoirprotocol/reservoirprotocol.github.io/docs/api/execute-orders.md

 `transaction` > An on-chain transaction that needs to be submitted `signature` > A message that needs to be signed

 The API returns the exact data that you need to sign/submit, so it can be fed directly into an Ethereum library like Ethers.js.

-Below is an example, adapted from the sample marketplace:
+Any steps that have already been completely (e.g. because the user previously did an approval) are marked as `complete` and can be skipped.
+Sometimes, the steps are dependent on each other.
+In these cases, the API will return an empty data field.
+Once the first step has been completed, request the execute API again in order to get the missing data and continue.

+We will soon be releasing a hooks library to handle this all automatically, but in the meantime, we recommend looking at how each action is handled in the [sample marketplace](https://github.com/reservoirprotocol/sample-marketplace/blob/46c25d3b0f78653f8efe7967d91cb79847f44043/components/BuyNow.tsx), and copying from there.
+Below is an example:

 ```js
 // Build parameters